-The 578-acre park, which spans from the tip of Orchid Island across the passage to the barrier island just north, is one of the Florida park system's biggest draws, especially because of the inlet's highly productive fishing waters.
+The 1000-acre park, which spans from the tip of Orchid Island across the passage to the barrier island just north, is one of the Florida park system's biggest draws, especially because of the inlet's highly productive fishing waters.
 Views from either side of the tall bridge are spectacular, and a unique hallmark is that the gates never close—an amazing feature for die-hard anglers who know snook bite better at night.
+Two jetties are usually packed with fishers and spectators alike.
 The park has two entrances, the entrance in Vero Beach and the main entrance in Melbourne (9700 Rte.
 A1A).
 Within its grounds, you'll discover a wonderful two-story restaurant that overlooks the ocean, a fish and surfing shop (by the way, this place has some of the best waves in the state, but there are also calmer zones for relaxing swims), two museums, guided sea turtle walks in season, 51 campsites with water and electricity, and a marina with powerboat, kayak, and canoe rentals.
 Amenities: food and drink; parking (fee); showers; toilets; water sports.
 Best for: surfing; sunrise; sunset; walking.

 14251 N. Rte.
 A1A, Vero Beach, Florida, 32963, United States